fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Find way of avoiding hover effects when widget is not in the top layer
+    - Hover should only be active for top level item
+      - I need to think a way of setting a layer state for zstack
   - Check label with flexHeight
-  - Make WidgetState Generic (check if it's worth it)
+  - TextOverflow in TextStyle?
   - Add Bold/Italic support (instead of different Font for each case)
+  - Maybe isPointInViewport should be replaced by something specific for each Widget
   - Check 1px difference on right side of labels/buttons (probably already fixed)
-  - Maybe isPointInViewport should be replaced by something specific for each Widget
   - Further textField improvements
     - Handle undo history
     - Handle mouse selection